What is sexual violence?

 UK emergency number: 999.
 The above members of staff can help you refer to the below organisations.
 These agencies can refer you on to the police and they can help you report the incident.

 A Sexual Assault Referral Centre (SARC) provides services to survivors of rape or sexual assault regardless of whether the survivor chooses to reports the offence to the police or not.
+They are designed to be comfortable and multi-functional, providing private space for interviews and examinations, and some may also offer counselling services.
+“SARC”s have specialist staff that are trained to help you make informed decisions about what you want to do next.
 It is recommended that the survivor goes with a friend the process can take a long time.

 Our nearest Local SARC: Haven Whitechapel 020 7247 4787